 2) Advanced Targeting Requires Close Attention

 LinkedIn offers numerous professional pivots, unlike other ad networks.
 Use these where it makes sense.
-Keep an eye on how audience changes.
+Keep an eye on how the audience changes.
 If you limit a specific company size and the audience size goes down 3%, but the CPC rises 30%, it’s probably going to be cheaper to keep the filers slightly open.

 The three non-standard targeting options I use to keep content relevant and offers interesting to our target audience are: